bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Understanding-Git--A-Beginners-Guide-Containing-Cheat-Sheets---Resources.md

     ssh_exchange_identification: Connection closed by remote host
     fatal: The remote end hung up unexpectedly

 This error usually indicates that SSH daemon’s `MaxStartups` value is throttling SSH connections.
 This setting specifies the maximum number of concurrent, unauthenticated connections to the SSH daemon.
-This affects users with proper authentication credentials (SSH keys) because every connection is ‘unauthenticated’ in the beginning.
+This affects users with proper authentication credentials (SSH keys) because every connection is 'unauthenticated’ in the beginning.
 The default value is `10`.

 Increase `MaxStartups` on the GitLab server by adding or modifying the value in `/etc/ssh/sshd_config`: